Gabrielb102/Pollitically-Correct/README.md

 This app will use React.js for the front-end and Node.js and Express.js for the back end.
 The data is sourced from the OpenFEC API provided by the American Federal Election Commission.

+To Start:

+1. In one terminal window, go to the project directory, and type "redis-server".
+This command will start redis, and have it ready for caching.
+2. Open and start postgreSQL.
+If this is the first time the project is being started, then open a terminal window, enter postgreSQL, and create a database named "receiptsus", then exit postgreSQL and type "psql < receipts.sql" to seed the database.
+3. In another terminal window, go to the project directory, then to "back-end", and type "npm start".
+This will start the server.
+4. Open a last terminal window, and go to the front-end directory in the project directory, and type "npm start".
+This will launch the front end interface.

 ### APPROACH

 I've decided to create the back-end portion first because that will determine which data I will require the front end to handle and deliver to the back-end.